theshadowfang/PLEX-PMS_Updater/README.md

 # PMS_Updater

-PMS_Updater.sh is a shell script for updating the Plex Media Server inside the FreeNAS/TrueNAS Plex plugin.
+PMS_Updater.sh is a shell script for updating the Plex Media Server inside the TrueNAS Core Plex plugin.

 This script will search the plex.tv download site for a download link and if it is newer than the currently installed version the script will download and optionaly install the new version.